futurewei-cloud/alcor-perf/benchmark/AlcorPerformanceTestReport/README.md

 In this performance test report, we will discuss the performance of the Alcor microservice.
 Alcor is a Hyperscale Cloud-Native SDN Platform; to test it, we have an OpenStack cluster called Medina and replace the Neutron in the OpenStack with Alcor.
 Neutron is an OpenStack project to provide "network connectivity as a service" between interface devices (e.g., vNICs) managed by other OpenStack services (e.g., Nova).

 For the performance testing, we used Rally to test both the Alcor API load and end-to-end tests, including VM (involves Nova) creation.
 Rally is an OpenStack project, it enables the performance test to simulate normal user or users input from OpenStack Horizon UI or CLI.

+This report's performance tests were conducted between January 2022 and March 2022 using the latest Alcor.
+The reason has been many of the tests take hours to complete, and many try to have a total success rate due to the issues and challenges listed below.

 ### Challenges and solutions during test